-The Rockliden mineralization is classified as Inferred or Indicated Mineral resource (Table 6 and Figure 8) according to the FRB code.
+The Rockliden mineralization is classified as Inferred or Indicated Mineral resource (Table 6 and Figure 8).
 The classification is based on geological understanding and continuity together with quality and quantity of drill hole data.
 A drill spacing of 80x80 m is used as a guide for Inferred Resource and reasonable assumed geological continuity in combination with a 40x40 m drill pattern is used for Indicated Resource.

 Table 6.
-Rockliden Mineral Resource statement NSR>=500SEK, demonstrating reasonable prospects for eventual economic extraction (2014), figures are presented with 15% waste dilution.
+Rockliden Mineral Resource statement 2020, figures are presented with 15% waste dilution.